-Cooperstown Environmental was pleased to have attended, for the sixth year in a row, the Mathematics & Science for Minority Students (MS2) career fair held this summer at Phillips Academy.
-Since 1977, MS2 has been bringing students from economically disadvantaged backgrounds to Andover to spend their summers not only studying math and science, but also developing aspirations for their futures.
-This competitive and rigorous program is free of charge for all students selected.
-The Cooperstown Environmental contingent included Project Engineer Eric Andrews and Environmental Technician Eric Gulbicki.
-Cooperstown spoke with students at the MS² event about the opportunities available to them
+For the seventh year in a row Cooperstown Environmental attended the Mathematics & Science for Minority Students (MS2) career fair held at Phillips Academy.
+MS2 has been bringing students from economically disadvantaged backgrounds to Andover since 1977 to spend their summers not only studying math and science, but also developing aspirations for their futures.
+This competitive and demanding program is free of charge for all students selected. [caption id="attachment_3129" align="alignleft" width="300"] Eric Andrews talking with students at MS2[/caption] The group from Cooperstown Environmental included Project Engineer Eric Andrews and Environmental Technician Eric Gulbicki.
+Cooperstown spoke with students about the opportunities

 Challenging new projects.
 Creative yet practical solutions.
 Innovative ways to protect the planet – one property at a time.
 Catch up on the latest news from Cooperstown Environmental here.

 Cooperstown Environmental President James T. Curtis, PE, LSP, recently presented at the Environmental Business Council's (EBC) 2019 Brownfields Seminar.
 The talk, called "Massachusetts Brownfields Tax Credit – What You Don’t Know Can Hurt You", included a brief introduction to the tax credit program and some of the pitfalls that can waylay an otherwise good application.
 This well attended event included talks from other environmental professionals and state government employees.
 Slides from the talk are available online.
 Cooperstown Environmental is the recognized authority and market leader on the Brownfields Tax Credit program.
 We have submitted hundreds of successful applications on behalf